Develop: Customer AgingEstimated reading time: 24 minutes

 It is recommended to go to Create: Customer Aging to complete those steps again to reinforce the process.
 However, this time you can use your own Data Portal for the report.

 When going through the report creation steps, be sure to use your new Data Portal Code instead of the one used in the training.
-Please continue to the next lab after your new report is built.
+Please continue to the next example after your new report is built.